APPROVED BY COUNCIL: April 22, 2021

-Composition: The Executive Committee shall consist of the Officers of the Division, the most recent Past Chair, the Division Councillor, and six Members-at-Large elected to staggered three-year terms, and two Early Career Members elected to staggered two-year terms.
+Composition: The Executive Committee shall consist of the Officers of the Division, the most recent Past Chair, the Division Councilor, six Members-at-Large elected to staggered three-year terms, and two Early Career Members elected to staggered two-year terms.
 In addition, the Past Secretary/Treasurer is invited to all meetings during the first year of a new Secretary/Treasurer’s term but does not have a vote.

 Executive Committee Meetings: The Executive Committee shall meet at least once each year.
-This meeting shall be held during the Regular Meeting of the Division.
+This meeting shall be held during the Regular Meeting of the Division (typically in March).
 The Chair of the Division shall preside over the Executive Committee meetings.
 A majority of the voting members, including at least two Officers, shall constitute a quorum.

-Duties of the Chair: The Chair has overall responsibility for the operation of the Division and shall preside at all meetings of the Executive Committee and Business Session of the Division when possible.
+Duties of the Chair: The Chair has overall responsibility for the operation of the Division and shall preside at all meetings of the Executive Committee and Business Session of the Division, when possible.

 Duties of the Chair-Elect: The Chair-Elect shall act in place of the Chair if the latter is unable to perform his or her duties.
 The Chair-Elect shall perform such other functions as may be explicitly provided in the Bylaws.

-Duties of the Secretary-Treasurer: The Secretary-Treasurer shall maintain the records of the Division including minutes of Executive Committee meetings and Business Sessions, Division activities, and membership lists.
-The Secretary-Treasurer shall notify the Executive Committee of matters requiring the decision of said Committee and shall decide with the Chair, the agenda of Executive Committee meeting and Business Session.
-The Secretary-Treasurer shall prepare minutes of Executive Committee meetings and Business Sessions and shall submit these minutes to each member of the Executive Committee within eight weeks after each meeting, and publish the Business Session minutes in the DBIO Newsletter.
+Duties of the Secretary/Treasurer: The Secretary/Treasurer shall maintain the records of the Division including minutes of Executive Committee meetings and Business Sessions, Division activities, and membership lists.
+The Secretary/Treasurer shall notify the Executive Committee of matters requiring the decision of said Committee and shall decide with the Chair, the agenda of Executive Committee meetings and Business Sessions.
+The Secretary/Treasurer shall prepare minutes of Executive Committee meetings and Business Sessions and shall submit these minutes to each member of the Executive Committee within two weeks after each meeting and publish the Business Session minutes via DBIO’s unit web site.
 Following elections, such minutes are to include the results of the election and a roster of the current Executive Committee membership.

-The Secretary-Treasurer shall have responsibility for all funds in the custody of or placed at the disposal of the Division and, with the concurrence of the Chair, shall authorize disbursements from such funds for expenses in a manner that is consistent with the general policies of the Society and the Division.
+The Secretary/Treasurer shall have responsibility for all funds in the custody of or placed at the disposal of the Division and, with the concurrence of the Chair, shall authorize disbursements from such funds for expenses in a manner that is consistent with the general policies of the Society and the Division.
 Financial records shall be kept on an annual basis consistent with the fiscal policies of the Society.
-The Secretary-Treasurer shall present a financial report at each meeting of the Executive Committee and at the annual Business Session of the Division.
+The Secretary/Treasurer shall present a financial report at each meeting of the Executive Committee and at the annual Business Session of the Division.

-Duties of the Division Councillor: The Division Councillor shall serve as liaison between the Council of the Society and the Executive Committee of the Division.
-Following each Council meeting, the Division Councillor shall report to the Officers regarding Council actions that affect the status and operations of the Division.
+Duties of the Division Councillor: The Division Councilor shall serve as liaison between the Council of the Society and the Executive Committee of the Division.
+Following each Council meeting, the Division Councilor shall report to the Executive Committee regarding Council actions that affect the status and operations of the Division.
 Reports shall be made to the entire Executive Committee during their regularly scheduled meetings.

-Ballot: The Vice-Chair, Secretary-Treasurer, Division Councillor, and Members-at-Large of the Executive Committee shall be elected by paper or electronic ballot as hereinafter provided.
+Ballot: The Vice Chair, Secretary/Treasurer, Division Councilor, Members-at-Large, and Early Career Members of the Executive Committee shall be elected by electronic ballot as hereinafter provided.

-Selection of Appointed Associates of the Executive Committee: The Chair may appoint other non-voting Executive Committee Associates as needed, with the approval of the Executive Committee.
-These Associates should include the Newsletter Editor and the Web Site Coordinator, who shall serve a one-year term each.
+Selection of Appointed Associates of the Executive Committee: The Chair may appoint other non-voting Executive Committee Associates as needed, with the approval of the Executive Committee for example, appointed members of Ad Hoc Committees.
 These Associates may be re-appointed without term limits.

 Official Year: The official year shall extend from the close of one Regular Meeting to the close of the next Regular Meeting.

-Terms of Office: The terms of office of the Officers and Members-at-Large of the Executive Committee shall begin at the close of the Regular Meeting of the Division following their election.
-The Secretary-Treasurer shall serve for a term of four years.
-The tenure of a Member-at-Large of the Executive Committee shall serve three-year terms.
+Terms of Office: The terms of office of the Officers, Members-at-Large, and Early Career Members of the Executive Committee shall begin at the close of the Regular Meeting of the Division following their election.
+The Secretary/Treasurer shall serve for a term of four years.
+Members-at-Large of the Executive Committee shall serve three-year terms.
 Early Career Members of the Executive Committee shall serve two-year terms.
-In the event that a Member-at-Large or Early Career Member of the Executive Committee assumes a post as an elected Officer of the Division, and the unexpired portion of his or her term shall be filled as hereinafter provided for a vacancy.
+In the event that a Member-at-Large or Early Career Member of the Executive Committee assumes a post as an elected Officer of the Division, the unexpired portion of his or her term shall be filled as hereinafter provided for a vacancy.

-The term of office of a Division Councillor shall begin at the beginning of the calendar year following his or her election.
-The Division Councillor shall serve for a term of four years and may not serve more than two consecutive terms unless otherwise specified by Council.
+The term of office of a Division Councilor shall go into effect at the beginning of the calendar year following his or her election.
+The Division Councilor shall serve for a term of four years and may not serve more than two consecutive terms, unless otherwise specified by Council.

 Vacancies in any other elected office shall be filled (or left unfilled) by the Executive Committee until such time as the vacancy can be filled by regular election procedures.

 Nominating Committee: The Nominating Committee shall consist of four members plus a Committee Chair, who shall be the Past Chair of the Division.
 The Committee Chair shall appoint one member annually, in consultation with the Executive Committee, to serve a three-year term.
-One member shall be appointed by the Executive Officer for a one-year term.
-The DBIO Chair shall provide the Executive Officer with the names of several candidates from which the APS appointment will be chosen.
+One member shall be appointed by the APS annually, to serve a one-year term.
+The Chair of the Division shall provide the Corporate Secretary of the Society with the names of several candidates from which the APS appointment will be chosen.
 Not more than two members of the Nominating Committee shall be members of the Executive Committee.
-The Nominating Committee shall prepare a slate of candidates for the positions of Vice-Chair, Secretary-Treasurer, Division Councillor, and Members-at-Large of the Executive Committee according to Article VII.3 of these Bylaws.
+The Nominating Committee shall prepare a slate of candidates for the positions of Vice Chair, Secretary/Treasurer, Division Councilor, Members-at-Large, and Early Career Member of the Executive Committee according to Article VII.3 of these Bylaws.
 The Nominating Committee shall advise the Chair on suitable candidates for Society committees, including relevant Society Prize and Award committees, and on candidates for Society offices.
-The Nominating Committee shall perform such other duties as described in the Bylaws.

 Fellowship Committee: The Fellowship Committee shall consist of four members plus a Committee Chair, who shall be the Vice Chair of the Division.
-The outgoing DBIO Chair shall appoint two members annually, in consultation with the Executive Committee, to staggered two-year terms.
-At least two members shall be Members-at-Large.
-At least two of the four members shall be APS Fellows.
-The Fellowship Committee shall promote the nomination of candidates for Fellowship, shall review and rank the qualifications of candidates using pre-established criteria, shall themselves not be candidates, and shall report its rankings and recommendations to the Chair and the Secretary-Treasurer who will in turn report to the Executive Committee for the Division’s final recommendations and submission to the Executive Officer of the Society.
+The outgoing DBIO Chair shall appoint two members annually, in consultation with the Executive Committee, to serve two-year terms.
+Each year at least two members of the Fellowship Committee shall be Members-at-Large and at least two members (including the Committee Chair) shall be APS Fellows.
+The Fellowship Committee shall promote the nomination of candidates for Fellowship, shall review and rank the qualifications of candidates using pre-established criteria, shall themselves not be candidates, and shall report its rankings and recommendations to the Chair and the Secretary/Treasurer who will in turn report to the Executive Committee for the Division’s final recommendations and submission to the Honors Program Manager of the Society.

-Regular Meeting: One meeting of the Division, to be known as the Regular Meeting, shall be held annually at such time and place as shall be ordered by the Executive Committee, subject to approval by the Executive Officer.
-Whenever it shall be feasible and not to the disadvantage of the members of the Division, the Executive Committee may order this or any other meeting to be held conjointly with a Meeting of the Society or of another society, conference, or group, so long as such joint meeting does not conflict importantly with the schedule of Meetings of the Society as determined by the Executive Officer.
-The registration fee for the Regular Meeting, when not held jointly with a Meeting of the Society, shall be fixed after consultation with the Executive Officer.
+Regular Meeting: One meeting of the Division, to be known as the Regular Meeting, shall be held annually at such time and place as shall be ordered by the Executive Committee, subject to coordination with the Society’s Director of Meetings.
+Whenever it shall be feasible and not to the disadvantage of the members of the Division, the Executive Committee may order this or any other meeting to be held conjointly with a Meeting of the Society or of another society, conference, or group, so long as such joint meeting does not conflict importantly with the schedule of Meetings of the Society as determined by the Society’s Director of Meetings.
+The registration fee for the Regular Meeting, when not held jointly with a Meeting of the Society, shall be fixed after consultation with the Society’s Director of Meetings.
 Non-members of the Society shall pay a surcharge equal to the society membership dues.

 Papers at Meetings: Programs of meetings of the Division may provide for the inclusion of both invited and contributed papers.
 When a meeting of the Division is held in conjunction with a meeting of the Society, the rules of the Society shall apply to submitted papers.
 When a meeting of the Division is not held in conjunction with a meeting of the Society, the Executive Committee shall prescribe the subject and character of the meeting, which may include limitations on the subject matter of submitted papers.
-The Secretary-Treasurer shall fix the deadline date for receipt of titles and abstracts in consultation with the Executive Officer and shall designate the place to which they should be sent.
+The Secretary/Treasurer shall fix the deadline date for receipt of titles and abstracts in consultation with the Society’s Director of Meetings and shall designate the place to which they should be sent.
 The amount of time to be allowed for the presentation of a paper at the Regular Meeting shall be determined by the Program Committee, except as otherwise directed by the Executive Committee.
-These allotments of time shall be consistent with the Constitution and Bylaws of the Society and with regulations of Council.
+These allotments of time shall be consistent with the Constitution and Bylaws of the Society and with the Policies and Procedures of Council.

 Proposal of an Amendment to these Bylaws may be made by the Council, by the Society Governance Committee, by the Executive Committee, or by a petition to the Chair signed by not fewer than ten percent of the members of the Division.
-If the proposed amendment originates within the Division, it must be approved by Council before further action can be taken.
-Following Council approval, the Secretary-Treasurer shall distribute copies of the proposed Amendment to all members of the Division not less than three weeks before the Regular Meeting and opportunity shall be given for discussion during the Business Session.
-Unless a special election is scheduled, the Secretary-Treasurer shall again distribute copies of the proposed Amendment to the membership at the next regularly scheduled election with adequate information regarding acceptable voting procedures.
+However initiated, revisions or amendments must be reviewed by the Society Governance Committee and approved by Council before further action can be taken.
+Following Council approval, the Secretary/Treasurer shall distribute copies of the proposed Amendment to all members of the Division not less than three weeks before the Regular Meeting and opportunity shall be given for discussion during the Business Session.
+Unless a special election is scheduled, the Secretary/Treasurer shall again distribute copies of the proposed Amendment to the membership at the next regularly scheduled election with adequate information regarding acceptable voting procedures.
 Adoption of the Amendment shall require a two-thirds vote by those voting.

 Join a Unit